 A graduate of Rowan University, Paul holds a Bachelor's degree in Business Management.
 On September 28, 2012 Paul received the Distinguished Business School Alumni Award of the Rohrer College of Business.
 He was also inducted into Rowan's Beta Gamma Sigma Honor Society.
 Paul served as Chairman on the Board of Directors of the Rowan University Foundation from 2012-2014.

 In addition to Paul having written chapters for a Prentice Hall book, he has been quoted in the Wall Street Journal, Philadelphia Inquirer and Courier Post on several occasions.
-Additionally, he has been recognized by Forbes magazine in 2018, 2019 and 2020 as one of Forbes Best-In-State Wealth Advisors in New Jersey and was also named Financial Times Top 400 Financial Advisors in the US in 2015 (a London based financial publisher).
+Additionally, he has been recognized by Forbes magazine in 2018, 2019 and 2020 as one of Forbes Best-In-State Wealth Advisors in New Jersey.